Cats, Dogs + Aromatherapy

-Saying Tea Tree is toxic for pets is like saying Clary Sage is toxic for women during pregnancy.
-If I'm wearing a drop of a diluted blend of essential oils that came from a bottle of 50ml Jojoba oil with 1 drop Clary Sage, 5 drops Neroli, 8 Frankincense (Boswellia thurifera), and 12 drops Bergamot, a pregnant woman around me and her beloved baby are not in danger.
-This is extremely different than this pregnant woman having regular massages with a blend of 10% Clary Sage!
+Saying Tea Tree is toxic for pets is like saying Clary Sage is unsafe for women during pregnancy.
+If I'm wearing a body oil that contains 1 drop Clary Sage, 5 drops Neroli, 8 Frankincense, and 12 drops Bergamot in 50 ml jojoba oil, a pregnant woman around me and her beloved baby are not in danger.
+This is extremely different than this pregnant woman having a full body massage with a blend of 5% Clary Sage!
 Generalized statements just don't apply when it comes to essential oils.

-It is very important that we consult with someone who is educated about essential oils and their biochemical make-up before using them on ANYONE including and especially pets, during pregnancy, with uncontrolled high or low blood pressure, with epilepsy, with babies, children, anyone who's sick or the elderly.
-It comes down to what oils or blends of oils are being used, in what dilution or application.
+It is best to consult with a certified aromatherapist who has been trained in essential oils and their biochemical make-up before using them.
+This is as important when it comes to aromatherapy around pets as it is during pregnancy, with uncontrolled high or low blood pressure, with epilepsy, with babies, children, anyone who's unwell or the elderly.
+It comes down to what oils or blends of oils are being used, the application, dilution, and at what frequency.